vitasdk/vdpm/README.md

 ### Mac & Linux
 First install cmake, you can get this from [Homebrew](http://brew.sh) on Mac (`brew install cmake`), and from your distro's package manager on Linux (on ubuntu: `sudo apt-get install cmake`).
+You should also make sure you have the `patch` command installed.

 ```shell
 git clone https://github.com/vitadev/vdpm